 Being a colony of France in the 19th century, coffee in Vietnam was introduced in 1850 by the French.
-Just within a few years, large areas of land in Vietnam were used to cultivate coffee.
+Within a few years, large areas of Vietnam were used to cultivate coffee.
 Initially, the production was concentrated on Robusta beans which were poor in quality.
-After independence and over the years, the Vietnamese have turned the coffee as their own drink, improved the quality by planting different varieties of coffee beans in Vietnam, and improved the cultivation and export system.
-Today, Vietnam is the second largest producer of coffee in the world, just after Brazil.
+After independence and over the years, the Vietnamese have turned to coffee as their own drink, improved the quality by planting different varieties of coffee beans in Vietnam, and improved the cultivation and export system.
+Today, Vietnam is the world's second-largest coffee producer, just after Brazil.

 Types of Coffee in Vietnam

-This classic, traditional milk Vietnamese coffee is everyone’s favourite.
+This classic, traditional milk Vietnamese coffee is everyone’s favorite.
 Being a tropical country, it’s almost always hot, so the Vietnamese usually prefer their coffee iced.
-Caphe Sua Da seems like a regular sweet milk coffee, although, this sweet milk is actually ‘condensed milk’.
-It involves a good amount of condensed milk in the bottom of the glass, then fill with ice, then filled with strong Vietnamese black coffee.
-Served along with a spoon, you then stir it to perfection and voila!
+Ca Phe Sua Da seems like a regular sweet milk coffee, although this sweet milk is actually ‘condensed milk’.
+It involves a good amount of condensed milk in the bottom of the glass, ill with ice, and strong Vietnamese black coffee.
+Served with a spoon, you then stir it to perfection, and voila!
 Sip on heaven!

 Yes, this isn’t a typo, you read it correctly.
-One of the world’s most iconic inventions, the Egg Coffee comes from Hanoi, Vietnam.
+One of the world’s most iconic inventions, the Egg Coffee comes from Hanoi in Vietnam.
 Almost every tourist has this on their bucket list while visiting Vietnam.
-Imagine a cup with little strong black Vietnamese coffee, mixed with whipped raw eggs and sugar till the brim.
-This sweet foamy drink is sometimes disliked for a different-than-normal taste, but you cannot leave the country without trying this iconic coffee in Vietnam.
+Imagine a cup with little strong black Vietnamese coffee mixed with whipped raw eggs and sugar to the brim.
+This sweet foamy drink is sometimes disliked for its different-than-normal taste, but you cannot leave the country without trying this iconic coffee in Vietnam.

 The tropical-ness of Vietnam merges coconut and coffee together to form another beautiful variation of coffee.
-It’s a regular latte, but instead of milk, it’s made with fresh coconut cream condensed milk mixed with dark espresso.
-You can add sugar too, however, it tastes just as good without it.
-This rich and creamy coffee can be enjoyed hot as well as with ice on a summer day.
+It’s a regular latte, but it’s made with fresh coconut cream condensed milk mixed with dark espresso instead of milk.
+You can add sugar too.
+However, it tastes just as good without it.
+This rich and creamy coffee can be enjoyed hot and with ice on a summer day.

 Popularly known as ‘Kopi Luwak’ or ‘Civet poop coffee’, this is one of the most bizarre inventions, but it has its own reasons.
-Back in the 1850s, the French believed that the coffee was only a privilege for the French to enjoy.
+Back in the 1850s, the French believed that coffee was only a privilege for the French to enjoy.
 Naturally, the native farmers had to find an alternative.
-They started feeding weasels the robusta coffee cherries, which was then partially fermented by the digestive system of these weasels, and the poop of which was used to make coffee.
+They started feeding weasels the robusta coffee cherries, which were then partially fermented by the digestive system of these weasels, and the poop of which was used to make coffee.
 Yes, this sounds unpleasant, but you have to try it!
-It’s rich, smooth and tastes like bittersweet chocolate.
-Comparatively more expensive than other Vietnamese coffee variations, however, if you’re travelling to Vietnam, this ‘sh*t’ has to be on your bucket list.
+It’s rich, smooth, and tastes like bittersweet chocolate.

-Sounding as strange and curious as to the egg coffee, the Vietnamese yoghurt coffee is no less delicious.
-A unique combination of crushed ice, slightly sweetened creamy yoghurt along with strong Vietnamese black coffee, results in a refreshing drink on a hot day.
-Just like the egg, there are some visitors who have mixed feelings about yoghurt coffee.
+Sounding as strange and curious as egg coffee, the Vietnamese yogurt coffee is no less delicious.
+A unique combination of crushed ice, slightly sweetened creamy yogurt, and strong Vietnamese black coffee results in a refreshing drink on a hot day.
+Just like the egg, some visitors have mixed feelings about yogurt coffee.
 But trying one glass of this coffee in Vietnam won't hurt anybody.

-South-east Asia was always known for its bananas, so naturally, the Vietnamese mixed two of their favourite things and made a lovely tropical dessert drink.
+Southeast Asia was always known for its bananas, so naturally, the Vietnamese mixed two of their favorite things and made a lovely tropical dessert drink.
 The banana coffee includes regular Vietnamese strong black coffee mixed with banana puree.
-The vitamins of the banana along with the caffeine content, this thick milkshake-like coffee in Vietnam is perfect for a breakfast or snack on a hot day.
+With the vitamins of the banana and caffeine content, this thick milkshake-like coffee in Vietnam is perfect for breakfast or snacks on a hot day.

 Where to Find the Best Coffee in Vietnam

 What better place to try the iconic Vietnamese Egg Coffee than at the original creator of it?
-Cafe Giang in Hanoi was started in 1946 by Mr Nguyen Giang, which is where the name comes from.
-Milk and cream were luxurious and expensive items during the 1940s, hence Mr Giang tried coming up with an alternative by whisking eggs to add the creaminess to coffee.
+Cafe Giang in Hanoi was started in 1946 by Mr. Nguyen Giang where the name comes from.
+Milk and cream were luxurious and expensive items during the 1940s.
+Hence Mr. Giang tried coming up with an alternative by whisking eggs to add creaminess to coffee.
 Today, egg coffee is famous all over the world.
 The cafe has a cute interior with tiny traditional Vietnamese tables and stools.

-Coffee in Vietnam is not just a beverage, it’s a way of life.
-So when you plan to visit this beautiful country, you are bound to experience this way of life.
+Coffee in Vietnam is not just a beverage; it’s a way of life.
+So when you plan to visit this beautiful country, you will experience this way of life.
 Today, with the various types and modifications, Vietnam attracts tourists from all over the world.
 What are you waiting for?